gvwilson/thirdbit/src/fiction/santas/outline.md

     met by Greenwood and Hood;
     Greenwood thinks that Finner reached out to *them*;
     reveals that they were being chased at the start because they had just kidnapped a flip and delivered him to The Building;
-    they are ambushed by Gran-Granna's zealots.
+    they are ambushed by Gran-Granna's zealots;

--   Chapter 17:
     Greenwood realizes that Hood has betrayed him: she suggested the message in the gardening book as a loyalty test;
     Hood reveals that she has been increasingly worried by Greenwood